aspose-words/Aspose.Words-API-References/english/net/aspose.words.tables/row/gettext/_index.md

 title: Row.GetText
 linktitle: GetText
 second_title: Aspose.Words for .NET API Reference
-description: Row method.
+description: Row GetText method.
 Gets the text of all cells in this row including the end of row character in C#.
 type: docs
 weight: 120
 url: /net/aspose.words.tables/row/gettext/